EliasXabs/CSC-Notes/CSC-498P/regularExpressions.md

 >   The basic set comes with a set of symbols, each of which has a specific meaning and interpretation.
 >
 >       - *: zero or more of the preceding character
+>       - +: one or more of the preceding character
 >       - .: any character
 >       - \: escape character
 >       - []: any character within the brackets